pydata/patsy/doc/overview.rst

   standardization (critical if you want to use your model to make predictions),
-* Has an incremental mode to handle data sets which are too large to fit into memory at one time, and
+* Has an incremental mode to handle data sets which are too large to fit into memory at one time,
+* Provides a language for symbolic, human-readable specification of linear constraint matrices, and
-* Features a rich and extensible API for integration into statistical packages.
+* Features a simple API for integration into statistical packages.

 What Charlton *won't* do is, well, statistics --- it just lets you describe models in general terms.
 It doesn't know or care whether you